 I would imagine that most people wouldn’t want to venture up Braemar Hill from Tai Hang.
 However, as you’ve probably noticed, the easiest option to reach Red Incense Burner Hill (Hung Heung Lo Fung) is via the short hike from the Braemar Hill bus terminus.

 Simply take minibus 25 from Causeway Bay MTR station (opposite H&M) to the Braemar Hill bus terminus.
-And then hike to Red Incense Burner Hill by reversing the directions above.
+Then to reach Red Incense Burner Hill, follow the directions above in reverse.